SilvaUnCompte/Resume-Generator/README.md

 ## License
 Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0): you may use and modify the project, but commercial use is not permitted.
 See https://creativecommons.org/licenses/by-nc/4.0/

+## Notes
+Not preperly adapted for phone devices